sukhitashvili/pong/README.md

 # Model Learning Curve

-One episode consists of 21 games, and each point represents exponentially weighted average across 64 played episodes (64 was used as a training batch size).
+One episode consists of 21 games, and each point represents exponentially weighted average across played episodes.
 The graph shows that the model gradually learns to play the game, and rewards reaches positive values after around 4000 episodes.